What is the Oregon Tech OWLS Program?

 Who is eligible to apply?

 Any incoming freshman student who achieves 9 or more college credits in a science, technology, engineering or math course, with at least a grade of B or better, may apply for admission to the Oregon Tech OWLS program.
 Applicants must have just finished high school and are applying for fall term admission.
 Students who meet Oregon Tech’s admissions standards and can demonstrate successful completion of 9 or more STEM college credits will be admitted to Oregon Tech and receive a $1,000 OWL scholarship for one year.
+If the college credit was awarded through Oregon Tech, students can receive up to $1,500.

 The OWLS program is open to all incoming freshman students; resident or out-of-state students may apply.
 OWL scholarships may be awarded in addition to other scholarships.
 Students just need a desire to work collaboratively and want to pursue the dream of a career in health sciences, engineering, information technology, or other interesting fields that rely on good math and science skills.